arusholi1/apple-stock-price-prediction/README.md

 In last you can see we use the model to predict the stock price of 2020-12-18 and we find the actual diffrence of our predicted moel was of $4

-import math
+import math,
-import pandas_datareader as web import numpy as np import pandas as pd from sklearn.preprocessing import MinMaxScaler from keras.models import Sequential from keras.layers import Dense,LSTM import matplotlib.pyplot as plt
+import pandas_datareader as web, import numpy as np, import pandas as pd, from sklearn.preprocessing import MinMaxScaler, from keras.models import Sequential, from keras.layers import Dense,LSTM, import matplotlib.pyplot as plt